Lissy93/dashy/docs/privacy.md

 #### Update Checks
 When the application loads, it checks for updates.
 The results of which are displayed in the config menu of the UI.
 This was implemented because using a very outdated version of Dashy may have unfixed issues.
 Your version is fetched from the source (local request), but the latest version is fetched from GitHub, which is an external request.
 This can be disabled by setting `appConfig.disableUpdateChecks: true`

+#### Cloud Backup
+Dashy has an optional End-to-End encrypted [cloud backup feature](https://github.com/Lissy93/dashy/blob/master/docs/backup-restore.md).
+No data is ever transimtted unless you actively enable this feature through the UI.

+All data is encrypted before being sent to the backend.
+This is done in [`CloudBackup.js`](https://github.com/Lissy93/dashy/blob/master/src/utils/CloudBackup.js), using [crypto.js](https://github.com/brix/crypto-js)'s AES method, using the users chosen password as the key.
+The data is then sent to a [Cloudflare worker](https://developers.cloudflare.com/workers/learning/how-workers-works) (a platform for running serverless functions), and stored in a [KV](https://developers.cloudflare.com/workers/learning/how-kv-works) data store.

+Your selected password never leaves your device, and is hashed before being compared.
+It is only possible to restore a configuration if you have both the backup ID and decryption password.
+Because the data is encrypted on the client-side (before being sent to the cloud), it is not possible for a man-in-the-middle, government entity, website owner, or even Cloudflare to be able read any of your data.

+#### Web Search
+Dashy has a primitive [web search feature](https://github.com/Lissy93/dashy/blob/master/docs/searching.md#web-search).
+No external requests are made, instead you are redirected to your chosen search engine (defaults to DuckDuckGo), using your chosen opening method.

+This feature can be disabled under appConfig, with `webSearch: { disableWebSearch: true }`

 #### Anonymous Error Reporting
 Error reporting is disabled by default, and no data will ever be sent without your explicit consent.
 In fact, the error tracking code isn't even imported unless you have actively enabled it.
 [Sentry](https://github.com/getsentry/sentry) is used for this, it's an open source error tracking and performance monitoring tool, used to identify any issues which occur in the production app (if you enable it).